bibikalka1/HP_Z440_Z640_Z840_BIOS_mod/README.md

 -Dump the full 16MB BIOS with the chip clip

--Run a script to mod your BIOS with the ReBar functionality (**Under construction - hopefully done by early Feb**)
+-Run a script to mod your BIOS with the ReBar functionality (**Under construction - hopefully done by early Feb 2026**)

 -Flash the full 16MB modded BIOS to the chip with the clip